Tobias Jones (writer): Non-fiction

-His first book, The Dark Heart of Italy was a bestseller in Britain, Italy and the United States.
+His first book, The Dark Heart of Italy, was a bestseller in Britain, Italy and the United States.
 Following its publication, he was short-listed for the Sunday Times Young Writer of the Year award.

-In January 2007 he published his second book Utopian Dreams (Faber & Faber) after a year spent travelling with his wife Francesca and first daughter Benedetta across five communities in Britain and Italy.
+In January 2007 he published his second book Utopian Dreams (Faber & Faber) after a year spent travelling with his wife Francesca and daughter across five communities in Britain and Italy.
 The book was featured on BBC Radio 4's Start the Week as well as being Book of the Week on that network.

 Jones' third non-fiction book, Blood on the Altar, is a real-life mystery about the disappearance of Elisa Claps, a teenager murdered in a church in Potenza in 1993.
 The case took nearly 20 years to be solved, in which time her family came up against a corrupt church, organised crime and the chronic indifference of the authorities.
-It was only when a housewife over a thousand miles away in Bournemouth, England, was brutally murdered that the net finally closed in on Danilo Restivo, a hair fetishist from Potenza.
 Blood on the Altar was long-listed for the Gordon Burn prize.

 A Place of Refuge was the story of Windsor Hill Wood, a Somerset sanctuary for people going through a period of crisis in their lives.
 Jones and his wife co-founded the community and lived there for eight years.
-The book tells the story of the highs and lows of sharing a house and all meals, farm chores and therapies, with a very diverse group of people.

 His fifth non-fiction book, Ultra, is about Italy’s passionate, sometimes violent football fans, the Ultras.
-It traces the iconic subculture from its beginnings in the late 1960s up to the present day.
+It traces the subculture from its beginnings in the late 1960s up to the present day.
 The book won the CLOC/Daily Telegraph Football Book of the Year award in 2020.

 In 2022, Jones published his book, The Po: An elegy for Italy's longest river, an environmental and historical examination of the Po.